caseorganic/hypothetitech/README.md

 # Hypothetitech - A Hypothetical Vacation App

-Hypothetitech™ is a Twilio Studio Flow script that allows anyone to record their own stories for loved ones.
-We’ve included a sample story
+Hypothetitech™ is a Twilio Studio Flow program that allows anyone to record their own low-tech stories for loved ones that may not have access to a stable web connection.
 This Twilio experience allows listeners to simply call a number and experience a story.
+We’ve included a sample story to listen to for inspiration before they record their own story.

+The experience of this app is simple.
+You can check out the demo by calling 503-455-7353.

 ## Getting Started
-You can check out the demo by calling 503-455-7353.
+Can check out the demo by calling 503-455-7353.
+Follow the instructions below to import the script into your Twilio account for editing.

 ###Prerequisites
 You’ll need a Twilio account and number to run this app.
 You’ll need access to Twilio studio, a basic understanding of JSON, and the ability to import JSON into Twilio studio.
 You’ll need basic access to an audio recorder and a server to host your own files.